 Additionally, some wineries in Napa Valley produce wines influenced by Italian winemaking styles, such as Super Tuscan blends or Sangiovese-based wines.

 Paso Robles, another wine region in California, also shares these connections with Italian winemaking.
-Italian winemaking techniques have inspired many winemakers in Paso Robles using Italian grape varieties in their wines.
+Italian winemaking techniques have inspired many winemakers in Paso Robles to use Italian grape varieties in their wines.

 The warm climate of Paso Robles is ideal for growing Mediterranean grape varieties commonly used in Italian winemaking.
 Many wineries in Paso Robles produce Italian-style wines, such as Super Tuscan blends and Sangiovese-based wines.